david78k/tem/README.md

 - tem: tem client that monitors a component and sends a requet to the tem server when a failure detected cannot be handled.
      It uses ping to the component for SLA element.
 - exp: script for experiments including
--- workload generation
+- workload generation
--- fault injection
+- fault injection

+LD_PRELOAD
+slowdisk
+ddtest